Endpoints

 Authorization

-How the devices can be accessed only by their intended users and how permissions over said device are managed.
+We control how devices can be accessed only by their intended users and how permissions over those devices are managed.
 We comply with the following criteria:

 • Laptops' passwords and data are visible only to their users.
 The use of KeyChain is mandatory for all users for security purposes; to protect passwords saved in KeyChain, it automatically locks when the computer is locked or suspended.